efugier/smartcat/README.md

 Now on how to get it.

-### To use voice input

-**Only tested on linux so far.** Any help is appreciated from the other platforms users.

-- On linux, make sure `arecord` is installed and `arecord --quiet audio.wav` record your audio until you ctrl-c it and produces no output to stdout.
-- On Mac, make sure `sox` is installed and `sox -t waveaudio 0 audio.wav ` record your audio until you ctrl-c it and produces no output to stdout.
-- On Windows, make sure `sox` is installed and `sox -t waveaudio 0 audio.wav` record your audio until you ctrl-c it and produces no output to stdout.

-If it doesn't work, please open an issue.

 ### With Cargo

 With an **up to date** [rust and cargo](https://www.rust-lang.org/tools/install) setup (you might consider running `rustup update`):